citkane/typedoc-theme-yaf/README.md

 Note that the `index.html` output for the documentation build will be a SPA entry point, so very little will happen if you open it with your browser locally.
 You will have to serve it with a server application of your choice, eg. the VS-Code [Live Server](https://github.com/ritwickdey/vscode-live-server) plugin.

 ## Frontend Strategy
-The frontend decouples itself from the default TypeDoc theme '.html' fragment strategy and creates a single page application (SPA) which consumes '.json' data fragments.
+The frontend decouples itself from the default TypeDoc theme `.html` fragment strategy and creates a single page application (SPA) which consumes `.json` data fragments.

-This facilitates a user experience where reading and navigation place-keeping is maintained across document pages, page reloads and browser sessions.
+This facilitates a user experience where place-keeping while reading and navigating is maintained across document pages, page reloads and browser sessions.

 The SPA is built with zero dependencies using [Web Components](https://en.wikipedia.org/wiki/Web_Components).